 This post may contain affiliate links.
 Please read our disclosure policy.

-This Gluten-Free Easy Apple crisp recipe is a delicious fruit dessert – it’s your answer for what to do with all those freshly picked apples from the orchard!
-This recipe is healthier than traditional crisp, quick to make, and uses simple ingredients and instructions.
-It’s one of my favorite fall desserts along with Pumpkin Chocolate Chip Bread!
+This easy Apple Crisp recipe is a delicious fruit dessert – it’s your answer for what to do with all those freshly picked apples from the orchard!
+This recipe is quick to make and uses simple ingredients and instructions so it’s a perfect beginner baker recipe.
+It’s one of those classic fall desserts we always make!

 Tips to Make Easy Apple Crisp

-- Pick a mix of apples: For best flavor, I like combining sweet and tart apples.
-You can see I have a variety of colored apples that are all different kinds from the apple orchard.
+- Pick a mix of apples: For best flavor, you can combine sweet and tart apples.
 If they’re all sweet, the easy apple crisp will lend itself to an overly sweet apple crisp.
-And if you only use tart apples, you may need to add sugar to cut through the tartness (which I’m sure you don’t want to do!)
+And if you only use tart apples, you may need to add sugar to cut through the tartness.
 The combination of different apples will give the perfect flavor balance.
+Some good varieties include Honeycrisp, Fiji, Gala apples, Green Apples or Golden Delicious.

-- Keep apple pieces small: I like chopping up the apples really small or slicing them thinly (like in the video below).
-This is key because it helps to cook the apples faster, and ensures that they are super soft by the time the crumble is browned.
+- Keep apple pieces small: Chop up the apples small because it helps them cook faster, and ensures that they are super soft by the time the crumble is browned.

-- Allow time to cool: Easier said than done haha!
+- Allow time to cool: Easier said than done!
 But this is very important because it will give the sauce made from the juicy apple filling a chance to thicken, and the flavors to settle.

 Frequently Asked Questions